 When ranking online programs, schools with a higher percentage of online degrees score better than schools with fewer online offerings.
 A high number suggests that a school significantly invests in organizing, developing, and improving online education.

-Percentage of Students Enrolled in Online (Degree Level) Programs*
+Percentage of Students Enrolled in Online (Degree-Level) Programs*

-Measuring the number of distance learners in relation to the school's total enrollment, this percentage highlights the prevalence of the school's online degree programs.
+Measuring the number of distance learners in relation to the school's total enrollment, this percentage highlights the prevalence of the school's online degree programs. *We only consider this subfactor for our online program rankings, not our on-campus rankings.

 Overall Online Enrollment*

 Overall enrollment numbers include learners who take courses both on campus and online.
 This figure communicates the general popularity of online learning at a given school.
-A high online enrollee rate positively correlates with strong online programs.
+A high online enrollee rate positively correlates with strong online programs. *We only use overall online enrollment as a subfactor in our online program rankings, not our on-campus rankings.

 Keep up with the latest